Longhorn Termite & Pest Control — licensed pest control company in Fort Worth, Texas

 The company is licensed for 4 service categories, including pest control, termite treatment, lawn & landscape care, and wildlife removal.
 This broad licensing reflects their capacity to handle a wide range of pest management needs, from routine household pest treatment to specialized services.

-Longhorn Termite & Pest Control maintains a strong 4.5-star rating on Google based on 82 customer reviews, placing them among the highest-rated pest control providers in the Fort Worth area.
+Longhorn Termite & Pest Control maintains a strong 4.5-star rating based on 80+ customer reviews, placing them among the highest-rated pest control providers in the Fort Worth area.

 Business Hours